informational

-5 Best Stocks for Covered Calls in 2026
+Best Stocks for Covered Calls in 2026 (Ranked & Updated)

 Not every stock makes a good covered call candidate.
 The best stocks for selling covered calls have high options liquidity, moderate implied volatility, and stable-enough price action that you're comfortable holding through dips.
-Here are five characteristics to look for — plus ticker examples that fit the criteria in 2026.
+This guide breaks down the five characteristics to screen for, a quick-compare table of 2026 candidates, and shortlists by what premium sellers actually search for — dividends, weekly options, and high IV.

 What Makes a Good Covered Call Stock?